turkSLO/table_eater/STATUS.md

 RCurl could not handle redirects, but rvest can, so I added that library.
 I would have completely replaced RCurl, but rvest does not have the ability to check if a URL exists and would require a tryCatch rather than a simple if-else.

 Libraries added: rvest

+Notes: Loading circle conditional on boolean placed before and after execution of function.
+Delete hidden data ("display:none;").

+*Thursday Apr 27, 2017 20:00-00:00*

+I added in a basic progress bar to show that something is actually happening when you press submit.
+I also added more to the cleaning process, hidden things will now be deleted.
+Additionally, I made it so that if you only are downloading a single table, it will give a the CSV or TXT rather than a zipfile containing the table.
+Finally, I started work on the interactive guide.
+It may take a while and a bit of cleaning up, but I think it would be the preferrable way of handling instructions for first time users.